 The brackets and wires that come with braces add another element to these kinds of injuries.
 Braces can cut the inside of your mouth during a collision, and the components themselves can be damaged, including bent wires and broken brackets.
 When participating in sports you will need to protect brackets.
 The absolute best way to protect your teeth, mouth, and braces while participating in physical activity is by wearing a mouthguard.
 Although we strongly recommend our braces patients invest in an orthodontic model, even a basic mouthguard will help prevent things like bleeding gums, broken brackets, or potentially fractured teeth.
 This is especially true when you regularly play a sport that includes contact, such as football, wrestling, soccer, basketball, and hockey.

-More about using mouthguards
+More about using a mouthguard

 Mouthguards are easy to find, simple to use, and highly effective, making them an excellent option for athletes who want to prevent damage and injury to their braces and their mouth.
-While they are incredibly useful for high-contact sports, we suggest you also wear one even if you only participate in light contact or low-impact sports, too.
-It only takes a small amount of pressure on your braces to irritate your mouth, or cause small cuts and abrasions to your gums and the inside of your cheeks.
+While they are incredibly useful for high-contact sports, we suggest you also wear one even if you only participate in light-contact or low-impact sports, too.
+It only takes a small amount of pressure on your braces to irritate your mouth or cause small cuts and abrasions to your gums and the inside of your cheeks.

 As mentioned above, if you plan to regularly play sports while wearing braces, it’s worth looking into an orthodontic mouthguard.
-These are designed specifically to be used with braces, and are made from a high-grade silicone that will help cushion your lips and keep them from bumping against your teeth and braces.
-This cushioning also protects the brackets from any impact-related damage, and can stop your lips getting caught in your braces, which can be exactly as painful as it sounds!
-Although orthodontic mouthguards are generally a little bit larger than most regular mouthguards, the silicone makes them just as comfortable to wear.
+These are designed specifically to be used with braces and are made from a high-grade silicone that will help cushion your lips and keep them from bumping against your teeth and braces.
+This cushioning also protects the brackets from any impact-related damage, and can stop your lips from getting caught in your braces, which can be exactly as painful as it sounds!
+Although orthodontic mouthguards are generally a little bit larger than most regular mouthguards, silicone makes them just as comfortable to wear.

 There are some orthodontic mouthguards, including brands like Shock Doctor and Tapout, that are designed to adjust to the movement of your teeth during treatment, re-molding to them multiple times as they begin to shift into their new positions.
 Because they adjust based on your current bite, they are great for any athletes undergoing orthodontic treatment, as well as those without any orthodontic appliances.
-Most orthodontic mouthguards are affordable, and may come in strapped or unstrapped styles.
-They can often be found in major sporting goods stores, but our doctors are happy to recommend and order one for you based on your needs, if you’d prefer going through our practice.
+Most orthodontic mouthguards are affordable and may come in strapped or unstrapped styles.
+They can often be found in major sporting goods stores, but our doctors are happy to recommend and order one for you based on your needs if you’d prefer to go through our practice.
 We strongly recommend that any of our sports-playing braces patients procure an orthodontic mouthguard to keep their teeth and mouth protected throughout the fall season – and beyond!

 Keep your braces and your mouth safe with Amazing Smiles